Home Energy Audit

 Any individuals interested in serving on the committee or offering expertise on energy-related matters are encouraged to contact the Energy Action Committee.

-For more information about HMLP’s rebate and sustainability programs, please contact Brianna Bennett, Sustainability Coordinator, using the form below.
+For more information about HMLP’s efficiency programs, please contact Brianna Bennett, Sustainability Coordinator, using the form below.